mkitzan/bare-metal-embedded/README.md

 Script must be located in the project's directory to correctly operate.

 Note: I am purposely not defining labels for the register masks/flags, because I find seeing the explicit hex values being applied to the registers better for learning.
+However, for similar reasons, any index or counter will be assigned decimal values.

 # Motivations